yaya2devops/terraform-beginner-bootcamp-2023/README.md

 ![Diagram Server](journal/architectures/week2-anatomy-request.png)

-Lets start coding the server in a single line to make it easier for you.
+Lets start coding the server in a single file to make it easier for you.

 1. **Import Required Libraries**:
    - Import the necessary libraries `pry` and `active_model`.